neiios/dam-project-client/README.md

 npm run start
 ```

+After starting the project:

-Then scan QR code with Expo GO app.
+- Scan QR code with `Expo Go` app.
-Make sure that your devices are on the same network.
-Also make sure the ports are open in your firewall.
+- Make sure that your devices are on the same network and that the ports are open in your firewall.

-## TODO

-1. [ ] Endpoint for user questions (on articles page) should return just pending questions.
-This way, under pending will be just user's questions and under "Questions" all of the answered ones, from all users
-1. [ ] Fallback img for conferences
-1. [ ] Add dark theme
-1. [ ] Fix admim page styling
-1. [ ] Test the application
-1. [ ] ???
-1. [ ] PROFIT